DavidDaskal/DavidBowieHangman/README.md

-# hangman
+# David Bowie Hangman

-A tribute game of Hangman to the late David Bowie.
+A tribute to the late David Bowie.
 This app is live at :

 https://bowiehangman.herokuapp.com/